chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

     4. Rule-based engine consulting the user model – how to generate the feedback and how to make a coherent piece

-          - How constantly did u give a feedback?
+          - How constantly did you give a feedback?

           - And as they become better u’ll fade and give less feedback